rivalm/cl-claims/docs/acidification-is-fake.md

 ### Claim 4: Elevated CO<sub>2</sub> Levels Have a Positive effect on _Bothriochloa Ischaemum_, a Species of Grass
 _Link: http://www.co2science.org/articles/V20/may/a9.php_

-This article summarizes the findings of a peer reviewed article that examines the growth of Bothriochloa ischaemum, a species of grass at different concentrations of CO<sub>2</sub> discovering that biomass increases with higher amounts of CO<sub>2</sub>.
+This article summarizes the findings of a peer reviewed article that examines the growth of Bothriochloa ischaemum, a species of grass at different concentrations of CO<sub>2</sub> discovering that biomass increases with higher amounts of CO<sub>2</sub> (Xiao, Liu and Xue, 2016).
 This article is convincing due to the usage of a peer reviewed article as evidence, and its thorough explanation of why this may apply to global plants in addition to this grass species.

 ### Claim 5: The Temperature Observed Today is Not Extraordinary, According to a Swedish Fjord
 _Link: http://www.co2science.org/articles/V23/jan/a2.php_

-This article attempts to demonstrate that a 2500 year temperature record obtained from a Swedish Fjord shows that the temperature and warming observed in the modern anthropogenic era is not extraordinary and has been observed several times throughout the past.
+This article attempts to demonstrate that a 2500 year temperature record obtained from a Swedish Fjord shows that the temperature and warming observed in the modern anthropogenic era is not extraordinary and has been observed several times throughout the past (Polovodova Asteman, Filipsson and Nordberg, 2018).
 This article is convincing due to the graph it provides, obtained from a scientific paper, and also due to its exploitation of the general uncertainty surrounding past warmings and their causes.

 ## Top Claim Analysis: The "myth" of Ocean Acidification